 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Buspirone should not be taken with some common drugs that you get on prescription.
-It is important to tell your doctor and pharmacist that your child is taking buspirone.
+buspirone should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting buspirone.

 Is there anything else I need to know about this medicine?

 - It may take up to 2 weeks for buspirone to work and you may not notice any immediate effects.
 Contact your doctor for advice if you are concerned.